Shaurya-47/uk-rainfall-api/README.md

 ---

 ## To-do
-* add all the things here that you could do but can't due to lack of time - OFFICIAL
-* add a short snippet to only plot stations with rainfall readings - can also put this in what to do if more time section
+* Add a filter to the map to plot only stations with non-zero rainfall readings.
+This would show the regions with recent rainfall and declutter the map
-* more data quality checks
+* Add more data quality checks along data types
-* Investigate duplicates in more detail - can preserve more information by retaining entries with more values in columns.
-Right now I've just retained the first entries
+* Investigate duplicates in more detail: more information per entry can by retained by preserving entries with more values in the columns.
+Currently the first entries are retained
+* Fetch more data and display historical rainfall readings per station on a time-series chart
+* Mark non-responsive stations in red on the map
+* Add search functionality to look for measurement stations by ID

 ## License